iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

                {
                    "timestamp": "2020-06-27T23:52:18.327+0000",
                    "amount": 649,
-                   "originatorTransactionType": "PAYMENT_FEE", // This is a refund so the amount is negative.
+                   "originatorTransactionType": "PAYMENT_FEE", // This is a refund so the amount is positive.
                    "originatingTransactionUuid": "690c99ea-b6ef-11ea-9730-7ef7aeff642d"
                },
            ]